apache/couchdb/share/doc/src/replication/intro.rst

 ---------------------------

 One replication task will only transfer changes in one direction.
-To achieve master-master replication it is possible to set up two replication tasks in different directions.
-When a change is replication from database A to B by the first task, the second will discover that the new change on B already exists in A and will wait for further changes.
+To achieve master-master replication, it is possible to set up two replication tasks in opposite direction.
+When a change is replicated from database A to B by the first task, the second task from B to A will discover that the new change on B already exists in A and will wait for further changes.

 Controlling which Documents to Replicate